 When is notice taken to be given?

-For this reason, it will be helpful to deliver the notice of decision by email or fax, if the applicant is happy to receive them that way.
-If this is not possible, you will have to deliver decision notices by post, taking into account Australia Post’s timeframes for ordinary delivery.6
+For this reason, it is helpful to deliver the notice of decision by email or fax, if the applicant is happy to receive them that way.
+If this is not possible, the decision notices will have to be delivered by post, taking into account Australia Post’s timeframes for ordinary delivery.10

 Extra time to make a decision

-You can ask the applicant for extra time to make your decision at any time before the end of the processing period.
+The agency can ask the applicant for extra time to make a decision at any time before the end of the processing period.
 This extra time is called the further specified period.
 This time should be requested in business days.
-The applicant does not have to agree to the request; as long as they do not refuse and do not seek an external review8, you can keep working on the application.
+The applicant does not have to agree to the request; as long as they do not refuse and do not seek an external review12, the agency can keep working on the application.

 The applicant’s agreement is not necessary to rely on the extra time requested.
-However, even if the applicant does agree to give you the extra business days, they can revoke their agreement, or seek an external review, at any time during the additional time.
+However, even if the applicant does agree, they can revoke it or seek an external review at any time during the additional time.

-This further specified period is not part of the processing period.
-It begins when the processing period ends.9 You can request as many extensions as you require to process the application but you must request each additional extension before the prior extension period ends.
+The further specified period is not part of the processing period.
+It begins when the processing period ends.13 The agency can request as many extensions as required to process the application but each additional extension must be requested before the prior extension period ends.